 The ISJA believes problems are solved when people start talking.
 By having conversations at the community and local level, people are better able to spot and avoid scams.
 Scam Jams are important because con artists have several ways of stealing hard-earned money, including government imposter scams, phishing scams, tech-support scams, gold coin scams, oil and gas scams, sweepstakes and lottery scams, grandparent scams, and many more.
 Although their methods are different, research shows that the tactics scammers use are the same.

 How are we different from other fraud prevention organizations?

 The Idaho Scam Jam Alliance is composed of state and non-profit organizations whose talents and expertise have broad statewide impact.
 Bringing these groups together in a singularly focused effort to protect Idahoans from fraud allows us to reach Idahoans no matter where they live.

 The ISJA is funded by the member organizations.
 The ISJA does not, nor will ever, charge for events or seek to make a profit.
 ISJA events do not allow marketing by sponsors or vendors at any event.

 How big of a problem is fraud?

-In 2019, the Federal Trade Commission (FTC) received 2.3 million complaints from Americans about fraud and identity theft.
-Victims reported losing $1.9 billion to fraud with Idahoans suffering losses of $7.3 million.
+In 2020, the Federal Trade Commission (FTC) received 3.6 million fraud and identity theft complaints from Americans.
+Victims reported losing $3.3 billion to fraud with Idahoans suffering losses of $10 million.